Colby-Frison/Question-website/README.md

 yarn install
 ```

+3. Configure Firebase
+   - Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/)
+   - Enable Firestore database
+   - Replace the Firebase configuration in `src/lib/firebase.ts` with your own

-3. Start the development server
+4. Start the development server
 ```bash
 npm run dev
 # or
 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Usage

-1. **Login**: Use any email/password combination (no actual authentication in this demo)
+1. **Select Role**: Choose whether you are a student or professor
-2. **Professor**: Select "Professor" role to create a class code
+2. **Professor**: You'll automatically get a class code to share with students
-3. **Student**: Select "Student" role to join a class using a code
+3. **Student**: Enter a class code to join a class
 4. **Ask Questions**: Students can submit questions anonymously
 5. **View Questions**: Professors can see all questions in real-time

+## How Anonymity Works

+The application preserves student anonymity through several mechanisms:

+1. **No Personal Information**: Questions are stored without any identifying information
+2. **Separate Collections**: Questions are stored in a global collection without user IDs
+3. **User-Specific Tracking**: A separate collection tracks which questions belong to which user, but this information is only accessible to that specific user
+4. **Unique IDs**: Users are identified by randomly generated UUIDs rather than personal information

 ## Project Structure

-- `src/app/page.tsx` - Login page
+- `src/app/page.tsx` - Role selection page
 - `src/app/professor/page.tsx` - Professor dashboard
 - `src/app/student/page.tsx` - Student dashboard
-- `src/app/layout.tsx` - Main layout component
+- `src/components/` - Reusable UI components
+- `src/lib/` - Utility functions and Firebase integration
-- `src/app/globals.css` - Global styles
+- `src/types/` - TypeScript type definitions

-## Notes

-This application uses localStorage for data persistence, which means:
-- Data is stored only in the browser
-- Data will be lost if the browser storage is cleared
-- In a production environment, you would want to use a proper database

 ## License